Skip to main content

 HIGH PREVALENCE

-Ireland is famous for its dairy products, and milk, butter, and cheese are common ingredients in many Irish dishes.
+Ireland's dairy is famous, and milk, butter and cheese turn up in a great many Irish dishes.

 COMMONLY FOUND IN: